SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/README.md

 ## Notebooks

-Notebooks should be stored under:
+Notebooks should primarily live in the Fabric Sandbox Workspace so learners can run them.

+Suggested repo reference location:

 ```text
 09-sandbox-experiments/hdb-resales/notebooks/